Internship in Sustainable Living

 This "permaculture exploration" experience is taught, organized and managed by our year-long apprentices and offers participants the chance to learn, contribute and get their hands dirty on a variety of sustainability-focused projects at the Ranch.

 Participants in the Internship in Sustainable Living live and work with amazing people at the Ranch and in Mastatal.
-They make lifelong friends, participating in a style of living that oftentimes changes them forever.
+This is an accessible opportunity to participate in a style of living that oftentimes changes people forever.
 This experience offers the unique opportunity to become a part of the magic and beauty of a remote area of Costa Rica, while simultaneously learning tangible skills to take back home.

 Our goals for this program are to:

-To train a supportive and hardworking group of interns to assist our apprentices during one of the quieter times of the year when there is little or no “core team” presence.
+• To train a supportive and hardworking group of interns to assist our apprentices during one of the quieter times of the year when there is no “core team” presence.

 cost